-Consequences of breaking group rules: admins will thoroughly investigate all players who are accused of breaking group rules.
-Depending on the situation, admins may warn or ask you to relocate your base.
-They may also issue immediate bans if the offence is strong enough; usually, a ban that lasts for the remainder of the wipe.
-If it is a repeated offence, then it may be a permanent ban.
-Note that some situations admins investigate can be unclear, or sometimes people are just in the wrong place at the wrong time.
-Admins require evidence to ban players and will check entity owners, doors and tool cupboard authorisations, PM's and more.
+Consequences of breaking group Rules: Admins will thoroughly investigate all players who are accused of breaking group Rules.
+Depending on the situation, first-time offenders may get off with a warning.
+Immediate, first-time offender bans may be issued if the offense is strong enough.
+First-time bans usually last for the remainder of the current wipe.
+If it is a repeat offense, the ban may be permanent.
+Note that some situations Admins investigate can be unclear, or, sometimes, people are just in the wrong place at the wrong time.
+Admins require evidence to ban players and will check the owners of entities (structures, deployables, doors), tool cupboard authorisations, private messages and more.
 Any evidence such as screenshots and videos sent by players will also be taken into consideration.

 LucidGaming is designed and intended for more mature players, we understand that this is Rust which is full of childish nonsense in most server, but here we filter all of that noise out and provide an atmosphere where we can actually focus and enjoy the game, while having good sportsmanship all the while, whether you win or lose.
 Players who do not respect this are filtered out quickly.

 This gives staff a clear indication that you do not respect our 2.1 Rule of no toxicity.
 This Rule includes content that is drawn or uploaded to signs.